 According to freelance copywriter Bob Bly, the best copywriting formulas have a few things in common: They are easy to remember and to master, they can help new and experienced copywriters alike to quickly produce effective copy, and they also have successful track records—in some cases, decades-long successful track records.

 So here’s a look at some of the most common copywriting formulas out there—and why you should consider them.
+(Just remember, anyone can use a formula—it’s all in the technique!)

 According to the 4Cs formula, compelling copywriting has four characteristics: clear, concise, compelling, and credible.
 Let’s break that down.